cameronabrams/cfacv/README.md

      report data on fictitious variables "Z" and congruent collective variables "Th" (for "theta")

-The other example is alanine dipeptide in TIP3P water, with the phi and psi angles as CV's, driven by TAMD.
+The example in the directory ala2/ is alanine dipeptide in TIP3P water, with the phi and psi angles as CV's, driven by TAMD.
+The directory ala2-fixed-phi-psi/ is an example in which cfacv is used to simply restrain at a particular (phi,psi).

 ###INSTRUCTIONS FOR INSTALLING CFACV